-- Obtain a list of the core documents and information requested during an exam by the SEC and FINRA (maintained on respective websites) and create and maintain compliance files with current copies of same.
+- Obtain a list of the core documents and information requested during an exam by the SEC and FINRA (maintained on respective websites) and create and maintain compliance files with current copies of the same.

-- Perform reviews of SEC and FINRA websites to keep abreast of new regulations, compliance alerts and enforcement actions.
+- Perform reviews of SEC and FINRA websites to keep abreast of new regulations, compliance alerts, and enforcement actions.

 Being prepared for an SEC exam generally equates to a smoother process and less time the regulators spend examining your firm.
 For help on this subject or on other compliance topics, please contact us at (619) 278-0020 to schedule a consultation.